 The Post-Masters DNP Leadership Program is 42 credits.
 Applications are accepted in both Fall and Spring semesters on a rolling basis.
-Although classes meet primarily online, one or two classes per course will be held in person at our Newark campus.
+Although classes meet primarily online, Specialty courses are offered in a hybrid model.
+Two classes per course will be held in person at our Newark campus.
+Courses offered outside the specialty are offered in one of the following models: in-person, hybrid, and remote.

 Role and Qualifications: Students in this program come from varied roles ranging from staff nurse-to-nurse executive, and across varied settings to include practice, academia, and industry.